-- 2.3.2.2 For systems that do not fully deploy before the HIT of all statures, then dynamic pedestrian testing will be required for all bonnet top locations. - 2.3.2.3 The vehicle manufacturer must determine the wrap around distance for each test location and establish the relevant head impact time for that stature of pedestrian. - 2.3.2.4 Further details on performing dynamic tests are provided in Section 8.5.
+- 2.3.3 However, where the system is not fully deployed before the HIT for any certain stature, all grid points forwards of the corresponding wrap around distance will be tested dynamically.
+The plot of wrap around distance vs head impact time shall be provided for all vehicles, see Figure 24. - 2.3.4 For systems that do not remain in a permanently deployed position then dynamic pedestrian testing will be required for all test locations. - 2.3.5 The simulations shall be performed using the same CAE model/code and the same pedestrian stance detailed in Section 2.2.1 positioning the pedestrian on the vehicle centreline. - 2.3.6 The vehicle manufacturer must determine the wrap around distance for each test location and establish the relevant head impact time for that stature of pedestrian. - 2.3.7 Further details on performing dynamic tests are provided in Section 8.5.